MultiSafepay/docs/content/integrations/hosted/lightspeed_app/faq/change-environment.md

 ---

 Yes.
 On the settings page click on _Environment & API key_.
 You will be redirected to another page.
-Here you can update the API key, the environment, or both.
+On this page, the API key, environment, or both can be updated.